williammichaelcaldwell/resume/README.md

 •	Content management and generation systems

-•	Messaging engines and gateways
+•	Messaging apps, engines and gateways

 •	Reporting and document delivery systems